 Smart steps to keep your information safe.

-You know the drill: Each time you visit a new doctor or hospital, you’re asked to provide personal data, including your social security number, address, health insurance information, and sometimes even your credit card number.
+You know the drill: Each time you visit a new doctor or hospital, you’re asked to provide personal data, including your Social Security number, address, health insurance information, and sometimes even your credit card number.
 The expectation – spelled out by federally mandated HIPPA privacy laws that patients must review and sign off on – is that this sensitive information will be safely stored.
 But new surveys reveal that’s not always the case.

 “Accidental data loss is more common than actual theft,” says Larry Ponemon, chairman and founder of the Ponemon Institute.
 “The digitization of medical records is great for patients with conditions like rheumatoid arthritis [RA]; it allows multiple providers to coordinate care.
 But it also tends to result in larger data leaks than you’d have with paper records.”
-Any data loss is dangerous, because it increases the odds that unscrupulous individuals, hackers or crime rings can use your medical insurance for themselves, or make false medical claims (think Medicare fraud) under your name.
-That can lead to medical mix-ups, such as blood type mistakes or prescription errors, if their data is stored on your medical chart.
+Any data loss is dangerous, because it increases the odds that unscrupulous individuals, hackers or crime rings can use your medical insurance for themselves or make false medical claims (think Medicare fraud) under your name.
+That can lead to medical mix-ups, such as blood type mistakes or prescription errors, if their data are stored on your medical chart.
 It also can cause you to exceed your allotted insurance benefits, which can potentially limit your care, and even put you on the hook for medical bills that aren’t really yours but were submitted in your name.

-Request your records.
+“If you notice files open and sitting around a medical office, it’s a sign that there may be sloppiness in how information is maintained,” says Ponemon.
+Request your records if you see warning signs or sense something is amiss.
 Providers are required by law to let you see your medical files.
 “If there’s lots of extraneous or erroneous information, such as the wrong billing address, it can be a sign they’re not being careful,” says Deven McGraw, director of the Health Privacy Project at the Center for Democracy & Technology.

 “They should reflect doctor visits you actually went to and services, such as surgery, that you actually received,” says McGraw.
 If you notice an error, tell the medical office and your health insurance company, and request an updated statement reflecting the correction.

-Safeguard your documents.
 “Shred all throw-away documentation, and store important documents in a secure place, like a locked filing cabinet,” says Robert Siciliano, a Boston-based identity theft expert and McAfee consultant.